 Refer to the following for completion instructions for each TEV section.
 The reference numbers on the samples below correspond to numbered instructions.
-See below for completed examples.
+See the PDF version of 95.20.11-22 for completed examples.

 Claimant, Name, Title, Mailing Address (1)

 Include the traveler's name (last name, first name), title, and mailing address.
-The mailing address should correspond to the home address recorded in the University's computer address database.
+The mailing address should correspond to the traveler's home address.

-Refer to the PAPR online application to verify addresses.
+Refer to the PAPR online application to verify WSU employee addresses.
 See 85.37 for more information about administrative computer applications.